 How Stitch Fix Works

-  I know I talk about Stitch Fix on the blog a lot, but if you’re new here, you might be wondering exactly how Stitch Fix works.
+I know I talk about Stitch Fix referral link on the blog a lot, but if you’re new here, you might be wondering exactly how Stitch Fix works.
 I’m thrilled to fill you in on the details.
 Stitch Fix is an online styling service for men and women.

 It’s free to sign up.
 Once you create your account, you will be guided to complete your style profile, which is a series of questions about your sizes, your personal style, and your budget preferences.

 When you are ready, you can schedule your very first fix.
 For a $20 styling fee, you will be matched with a personal stylist who will review your style profile and hand-pick five items just for you and ship them to you for free.
 You have three days to try the items on in the comfort of your home, with other clothing items that you already own to ensure that they will be a great addition to your existing wardrobe.

 After you’ve tried everything on, keep the items you love, check out online or in the Stitch Fix iPhone app and return any unwanted items in the pre-paid shipping envelope that also comes in your fix.
 Returns are also free and the entire process couldn’t be easier.